ljw1004/csharpspec/md2docx/interfaces.md

     ;
 ```

-For a constructed interface type, the explicit base interfaces are formed by taking the explicit base interface declarations on the generic type declaration, and substituting, for each *type-parameter* in the base interface declaration, the corresponding *type-argument* of the constructed type.
+For a constructed interface type, the explicit base interfaces are formed by taking the explicit base interface declarations on the generic type declaration, and substituting, for each *type_parameter* in the base interface declaration, the corresponding *type_argument* of the constructed type.

 The explicit base interfaces of an interface must be at least as accessible as the interface itself (§3.5.4).
-For example, it is a compile-time error to specify a `private` or `internal` interface in the *interface-base* of a `public` interface.
+For example, it is a compile-time error to specify a `private` or `internal` interface in the *interface_base* of a `public` interface.

 It is a compile-time error for an interface to directly or indirectly inherit from itself.